flaf/miscellaneous/puppet/modules/repository/README.md

 1. If `repository::aptkey::keysever` (from the user-defined resource) is not `undef`, this key server is used to download the APT key.
 2. If `repository::aptkey::keysever` is `undef`:
-    a.
-If `repository::aptkey::params::keysever` (from the class)
+    * If `repository::aptkey::params::keysever` (from the class)
       is not `undef`, this key server is used to download the APT key.
-    b.
-If `repository::aptkey::params::keysever` is `undef`, then:
+    * If `repository::aptkey::params::keysever` is `undef`, then:
-        i.
-The `source` parameter will be used to download the APT key via a `wget` command.
+        * The `source` parameter will be used to download the APT key via a `wget` command.
-        ii.
-If the `source` parameter is undefined, the key server `hkp://keyserver.ubuntu.com:80` will be used.
+        * If the `source` parameter is undefined, the key server `hkp://keyserver.ubuntu.com:80` will be used.

 The `source` parameter is the URL to download the APT key via `wget`.
 The default value is `undef`.
 As you can see in